 –Scottish Course Reviews (my large database of Scottish course reviews)

 If you would like help planning your own golf trip to Scotland, have a look at the Scottish Golf Trip Consulting feature on the website.
 It provides an alternative for golfers who want to avoid costly tour companies, but don’t have the time or knowledge to plan a trip themselves.
-Additionally, you can always send over a question via email at firstname.lastname@example.org.
+Additionally, you can always leave a comment below and I’ll respond as soon as possible.